pollsmor/Project_04/README.md

 * Choose the amount of days to look at
   - By default, the data only shows up to 300 days into an outbreak.
   - The user may set a minimum of 100 days, and a maximum of 801 days (the extent of the dataset used).
-* Hovering over a point on a line for more granular day (e.g. on the 65th day of the COVID-19 outbreak, 3202 people have died).
+* Hovering over a point on a line for more granular data (e.g. on the 65th day of the COVID-19 outbreak, 3202 people have died).
-  - Compares the other outbreaks by that point in time with the equivalent for the COVID-19 for more applicability to current times (total amount of deaths this many days into the start of their respective outbreaks)
+  - Compares the other outbreaks by that point in time with the equivalent for COVID-19 for more applicability to current times (total amount of deaths this many days into the start of their respective outbreaks)

 # Instructions for running this project